gsmartensson/brain_age_prediction_public/README.md

 This command would input the image `input_filename.nii.gz`, load the pretrained weights located in `/path/to/model_weights_folder/{mta,gca-f,pa}/model_*.pth.tar` and produce the files:

 - `new_output_filename_prefix.csv`: csv file with the predicted brain age.
-- `new_output_filename_prefix_coronal.jpg`: coronal slice of `input_filename.nii.gz`, close to MTA rating slice.
-This image is used for debugging purposes.
-If the FSL registration (AC-PC alignment) fails severely, the jpg image while typically not show a coronal slice.
 - `new_output_filename_prefix_mni_dof_6.nii`: AC-PC aligned .nii of `input_filename.nii.gz`.
 - `new_output_filename_prefix_mni_dof_6.mat`: Computed transformation matrix for the AC-PC alignment from FSL.
 Since the FLS registration is the most time consuming step of `brain_age.py`, saving the intermediate processing step can save time if you want to re-run `brain_age.py` with e.g. new trained weights in future.